syrusakbary/Flask-SuperAdmin/doc/quickstart.rst

 Authentication
 --------------

-By default, administrative interface is visible to everyone, as Flask-SuperAdmin does not make any assumptions about authentication system you're using.
+By default, the administrative interface is visible to everyone, as Flask-SuperAdmin does not make any assumptions about the authentication system you're using.

-If you want to control who can access administrative views and who can not, derive from the administrative view class and implement `is_accessible` method.
-So, if you use Flask-Login and want to expose administrative interface only to logged in users, you can do something like this::
+If you want to control access to the administrative views, derive from the administrative view class and implement the `is_accessible` method.
+So, if you use Flask-Login and want to expose the administrative interface only to logged in users, you can do something like this::

     class MyView(BaseView):